Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

 The outliers in the F1 score boxplot are related to the transfusion dataset achieving an F1 score around 0.4, which is significantly below the scores observed for other datasets.
 However, this dataset has high class imbalance and correlation between two of the four features.

 For more complex datasets, such as the IJCNN1 dataset \cite{_libsvm_}, we find that the product layer increases the prediction performance.
 We merged the original training and test sets into a single dataset containing 22 features and 61615 samples, to utilize the same 10-fold cross-validation procedure as above.
 Specifically, in Fig. \ref{fig:ijcnn1} we show the F1 score for the IJCNN1 dataset, for different combinations of product modules $N$ and factor modules $k$ in the product layer, obtained with the PyTorch implementation utilizing the same training and testing procedure as above, with the same parameters.
 We considered the F1 score as the only performance metric, since the dataset is heavily unbalanced (with $\sim 90\%$ of the samples belonging to one of the two classes).
-We can see that the product layer is able to increase the F1 score, and the performance increases with the number of product modules $N$ and factors $k$ in the product layer, needing more than one factor to cross the $0.9$ mean F1 score threshold.
+We can observe that the product layer is able to improve the F1 score, and the performance increases with the number of product modules $N$ and factors $k$ in the product layer, requiring a number of factor modules $k>1$ to cross the $0.9$ mean F1 score threshold.